A Sort of Homecoming (film): Production

 Production for the film began in February 2014 and spanned much of the spring of that year.
 While a few scenes were shot in New Orleans, the majority were shot in Lafayette, Louisiana, hometown of the writer and producers.

 Distribution

 After playing film festivals for most of 2015, A Sort of Homecoming was released digitally in the United States by MarVista Entertainment.
+The movie was made available online in various sources in the United States on May 10, 2016.

+Laura Marano told Twist Magazine, "At the core of it, A Sort of Homecoming is about this character finding herself, not only with her support system, but within herself."